11ty/11ty-website/docs/overview.md

 ## Eleventy is a simpler static site generator.

 Eleventy was created to be a JavaScript alternative to Jekyll.
 It’s <a href="/docs/resources/#zero-config" class="buzzword">zero-config</a> by default but has flexible configuration options.
-Eleventy works with your project’s existing directory structure.
+Eleventy **works with your project’s existing directory structure.**

-Eleventy uses independent template engines.
+Eleventy uses **independent template engines**.
 We don’t want to hold your content hostage.
 If you decide to use something else later, having your content decoupled in this way will make migration easier.

-Eleventy works with multiple template languages.
+Eleventy **works with multiple template languages**.
 You can pick one or use them all together in a single project:

 <ul class="inlinelist">
   <li>HTML</li>